We are contributing to the sustainable development of local communities using technology and knowledge gained in business.

 Canon is helping to support the education of the next generation across Asia.

-The Canon Group in Vietnam is involved in building classrooms and donating items such as desks, chairs and books.
+The Canon Group in Vietnam is involved in building classrooms and donating items such as desks, chairs, and books.
 The support program targets schools in regions with lagging infrastructure development.
-Employees regularly visit recipient schools to assist in the renovation of toilets, hand washing stations and other facilities, and to present donations of school supplies and other materials.
-Canon also cooperates with local universities in efforts to improve Vietnam’s technology infrastructure, such as by organizing technology competitions in which students create mechanical devices based on a given theme.
+Employees constantly visit recipient schools to assist in the renovation of toilets, hand washing stations, and other facilities, and to present donations of school supplies and other materials.

 Meanwhile, the Canon Group in Thailand has continued with its program of voluntary activities at elementary schools.
 The program aims to build the skills of students while also helping them to cultivate a mindset for future economic independence.
-In 2020, more than 50 employees visited elementary schools to organize a wide range of activities, including classes in farming, cooking, and how to make soap or hand sanitizer at home.
-Responding to the COVID-19 pandemic, the Group donated two wash stations to schools.
+In 2021, more than 48 employees visited elementary schools to organize a wide range of activities, including classes in farming and cooking.

 Elsewhere, Canon employees can make donations under a matching gift program.
-For example, since 1997 Canon Inc. has organized a Charity Book Fair to allow employees of the Canon Group in Japan to donate unwanted books, CDs and DVDs for sale at an in-house bazaar.
-The company matches the proceeds generated by the sale, and these funds will be donated to organizations supporting education and medical services in Asian countries, including Thailand, Laos, and Cambodia.
+For example, since 1997 Canon Inc. has organized an annual Charity Book Fair to allow employees of the Canon Group in Japan to donate unwanted books, CDs and DVDs for sale at an in-house bazaar.
+The company matches the proceeds generated by the sale, and these funds are donated to organizations supporting education and medical services in Asian countries, including Thailand, Laos, and Cambodia.